litmuschaos/v1-litmus-docs/docs/openebs-pool-container-failure.md

 ## Details

-- This scenario validates the behaviour of stateful applications and OpenEBS data plane upon forced termination of the target pod container
+- This scenario validates the behaviour of stateful applications and OpenEBS data plane upon forced termination of the targeted pool pod container
 - Containers are killed using the kill command provided by pumba
 - Pumba is run as a daemonset on all nodes in dry-run mode to begin with; the kill command is issued during experiment execution via kubectl exec
 - Can test the stateful application's resilience to momentary iSCSI connection loss

 ## Integrations

-- Container kill is achieved using the pumba chaos library in case of docker runtime, & litmuslib using crictl tool in case of containerd runtime.
+- Container kill is achieved using the pumba chaos library for docker runtime.
 - The desired lib image can be configured in the env variable LIB_IMAGE.

 ## Steps to Execute the Chaos Experiment